murchandamus/bips/bip-update-process.md

 tests whether it is of interest to more people beside the author.
 After establishing that the idea may be of interest to the Bitcoin community, the author should work on drafting a BIP.

-It is highly recommended that a single BIP contains only a single key proposal or new idea.
-The more focused a BIP, the more successful it tends to be.
-If in doubt, the BIP should be separated into several well-focused ones.
-Several related BIPs can be proposed in a single pull request if they only make sense in context of the others.
+It is recommended that complicated proposals be split into separate BIPs that each focus on a specific component of the overall proposal.

 ### Progression through BIP Statuses